The people walking in darkness have seen a great light; on those living in the land of deep darkness a light has dawned.” (Isaiah 9:2)

 So let me propose that real joy is something more than a happy attitude, an ignoring of difficulties, a cheery exterior.
 (Cue The Grinch: “Maybe Christmas, perhaps, means a little bit more.”)

 Joy IS a choice.
 But not always a snap-your-fingers and put-on-a-smile choice.
+Not always a naive happiness.
 Joy comes from a source that we choose and fill up with over time.
 A source that sustains us in the darkest of times, confident that light is somewhere ahead.
 It overcomes any circumstance, outlasts any death.
 Joy comes from knowing Him and living in that knowledge.

 It is a heart that chooses and receives the gift of Jesus.